sanjit-bhat/Var-CNN/README.md

 ## Attack usage
 1. To re-create the open- and closed- world results of our paper, execute run_open_closed_world.py: ```python run_open_closed_world.py```.
 This script will run open- and closed- world scenarios 10 times and output the results for CNN-Var time, direction, and ensemble at varying minimum confidence levels.
 2. By changing the parameters of the .main calls inside run_open_closed_world.py, you can re-produce our experiment with the trained unmonitored sites.

+## Contact
+sanjit.bhat at gmail.com
+davidboxboro at gmail.com
+kwonal at mid.edu
+Any discussions, suggestions and questions are welcome!